lrmcbr/sjtu-drone/README.md

 $ export ROS_PACKAGE_PATH="$HOME/catkin_ws/src/sjtu-drone/":$ROS_PACKAGE_PATH
 $ roslaunch sjtu_drone simple.launch
 ```
 This would open Gazebo with a stopped simulation.
+Use mouse to change view position.

-Press play button to start it.
+**Press play button to start it.**

 # Running with keyboard
 In second terminal: